 To quote Paul Clarke over at Cocktail Chronicles:

-This rum is like i said, created by the esteemed Cognac Ferrand estate, the birthplace of artisanal spirits owned by Alexandre Gabriel.
+This rum is like i said, created by the Cognac Ferrand estate, owned by Alexandre Gabriel.
 Plantation Original Dark Overproof is bottled at 73% alcohol by volume making it 146 proof and is created in Trinidad.
 It is a stronger, bolder and more flavorful version of Plantation Original Dark Rum which is a blend of Trinidad dark rums aged in young bourbon casks.

-It joins the Plantation Rum portfolio as a unique addition for two reasons: 1) It is the only overproof rum in the collection and 2) It is the only rum that is not double aged, Ferrand’s proprietary rum finishing process which they are alone in using.
+It joins the Plantation Rum portfolio as a unique addition for two reasons: 1) It is the only overproof rum in the collection and 2) It is the only rum that is not double aged.

 So how does it smell and taste like?

 Nose – I can feel sweet sugarcane, some wood, banana peels and spice.
-Especially the banana peels are present but not overpowering, it gets me to think about those exotic banana food wraps… The nose is very refined and so delightful i could sit and sniff all day..
+Especially the banana peels are present but not overpowering, it gets me to think about those exotic banana food wraps… The nose is very refined and delightful, I could sit and sniff all day..